Population exchange between Greece and Turkey: Aftermath

 The Turks and other Muslims of Western Thrace were exempted from this transfer as were the Greeks of Constantinople (Istanbul) and the Aegean Islands of Imbros (Gökçeada) and Tenedos (Bozcaada).
 In the event, those Greeks who had temporarily fled these regions, particularly Istanbul, before the entrance of the Turkish army were not permitted to return to their homes by Turkey afterwards.

 Greece, with a population of just over 5,000,000 people, had to absorb 1,221,489 new citizens from Turkey.

 The punitive measures carried out by the Republic of Turkey, such as the 1932 parliamentary law which barred Greek citizens in Turkey from a series of 30 trades and professions from tailor and carpenter to medicine, law, and real estate, correlated with a reduction in the Greek population of Istanbul, and of that of Imbros and Tenedos.

 Most property abandoned by Greeks who were subject to the population exchange was confiscated by the Turkish government by declaring them "abandoned" and therefore state owned.
 Properties were confiscated arbitrarily by labeling the former owners as "fugitives" under the court of law.
 Additionally, real property of many Greeks was declared "unclaimed" and ownership was subsequently assumed by the state.
 Consequently, the greater part of the Greeks' real property was sold at nominal value by the Turkish government.
-Sub-committees that operated under the framework of the Committee for Abandoned properties had undertaken the verification of persons to be exchanged in order to continue the task of selling property abandoned.
+Sub-committees that operated under the framework of the Committee for Abandoned properties had undertaken the verification of persons to be exchanged in order to continue the task of selling abandoned property.